JunhaoW3/tp/docs/DeveloperGuide.md

 Meeting Notes are set up as a `MeetingNote.java` class with two key internal fields.
 * `String` TEXT
-* `LocalDateTime` date and time at which the meeting note was created.
+* `LocalDateTime` timestamp at which the meeting note was created.

 <br>